m3adow/dockerfiles/seafile/README.md

     |-- seafile-server-latest -> seafile-server-5.1.3
     `-- seahub-data -> /seafile/seahub-data

-All important data is stored under /seafile, so you should be mounting a volume there or at the respective subdirectories (this will not happen automatically!).
+All important data is stored under /seafile, so you should be mounting a volume there (recommended) or at the respective subdirectories.
+This will not happen automatically!
-If you already got a working configuration, you're good to go.
-If not, there are some environment variables you need to configure for the Auto-setup.
+There are a plethora of environment variables which might be needed for your setup.
+I recommend using Dockers `--env-file` option.

-**Mandatory ENV variables**
+**Mandatory ENV variables for auto setup**

 * **SEAFILE_NAME**: Name of your Seafile installation
 * **SEAFILE_ADDRESS**: URL to your Seafile installation
 * **SEAFILE_ADMIN**: E-mail address of the Seafile admin
 * **SEAFILE_ADMIN_PW**: Password of the Seafile admin

+If you want to use MySQL/MariaDB, the following variables are needed:

 **Mandatory ENV variables for MySQL/MariaDB**

 * **MYSQL_SERVER**: Address of your MySQL server
 * **MYSQL_USER**: MySQL user Seafile should use
-* **MYSQL_USER_PASSWORD**: Password for said MySQL User
+* **MYSQL_USER_PASSWORD**: Password for said MySQL User *Optionali:*
+* **MYSQL_PORT**: Port MySQL runs on

-**Optional ENV variables**
+**Optional ENV variables for auto setup with MySQL/MariaDB**
 * **MYSQL_USER_HOST**: Host the MySQL User is allowed from (default: '%')
 * **MYSQL_ROOT_PASSWORD**: If you haven't set up the MySQL tables by yourself, Seafile will do it for you when being provided with the MySQL root password

-* **MYSQL_PORT**: Port MySQL runs on
+If you plan on omitting /seafile as a volume and mount the subdirectories instead, you'll need to additionally specify `SEAHUB_DB_DIR` which containes the subdirectory of /seafile the *seahub.db* file shall be put in.

-There are some more variables which could be changed but have not been tested and are therefore not mentioned here.
+There are some more variables which could be changed but have not been tested and are probably not fully functional as well.
+Therefore those not mentioned here.
 Inspect the `seafile-entrypoint.sh` script if you have additional needs for customization.